Azeirah/nvim-redux/readme.md

 Redux utilities in neovim!

+## Dependencies

+ripgrep needs to be available on your system.

+Telescope for nvim-redux

+`use 'nvim-telescope/telescope.nvim`

-# Install
+## Install

-Note: this doesn't work on any stable release of neovim currently due to a bug in the treesitter api.
+Note: this doesn't work on any stable release of neovim currently due to a bug in neovim's treesitter api.
 The only way this plugin can work right now is by building neovim yourself.

-Telescope needs to be installed.
+This is as of 13th of February 2022.

+Confirmed to work with neovim 0.7.0 `NVIM v0.7.0-dev+1070-gf89f4b1e1`

 Packer